 Florida leads the nation in drowning fatalities, with most of the victims being below the age of five, according to research released by the USA Swimming Foundation in early 2018.
 It isn’t hard to figure out that a state like Florida, with its temperate climate and abundance of pools, lakes and oceanfront, lost more kids to drowning than any other state.
 Spending time in the water, especially during the sweltering heat of summer is a favorite activity of residents and visitors alike.

 If you have a child who has been hurt or killed in a swimming pool accident, it is critical to work with a skilled team of lawyers.
 Personal injury lawsuits of this kind can become extremely complex and contentious, so it is critical to work with an experienced attorney who can make sure you get the best compensation award possible.
-At Goldberg Noone, LLC, we have the experience and knowledge to win your case.
+At Goldberg Noone Abraham, we have the experience and knowledge to win your case.

 The leading reason behind child fatalities is a lack of supervision – children swimming without a responsible adult watching them.
 There have been cases of child abuse filed within the court systems throughout Florida in which a parent or guardian has been held legally liable for the death of a child.
 Some parents think that if their child is having fun in the water and there are other kids with them, they won’t be at risk of drowning.
 This is a serious misconception.